AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Evil)**
 ### Win Condition: Get killed.

 The Troll just wants to be killed, but not ejected.
 The Troll can fake interact with players.
 This interaction does nothing, it just triggers any interaction sensitive roles like Veteran and Pestilence.
-Only spawns in Custom Mode.

 ### Game Options